FreddieSparrow/cookiefooocus/readme.md

 ### Mode C — LLM

 Ollama with constrained JSON output (`subject`, `style`, `lighting`, `composition`).
-Falls back to BALANCED if Ollama unavailable — with an explicit reason in the trace.
+Falls back to BALANCED if Ollama is unavailable — with an explicit reason recorded in the trace.

-### Prompt Trace View
+### Prompt Trace (no more silent fallbacks)

-Every result carries a full trace of what happened — including whether a fallback occurred:
+Every result carries a full trace:

 ```python
 print(result.trace.display())